2nd version (revised)

 Not long after the start of winter, everything seemed to be getting out of hand gradually.
-All the animals in the countryside started to die in batches as though they were infected.
+All the animals started to die in batches as though they were infected.
 Without any signs or reasons.
-Every morning when peasants went into the barn that held all the animals, they would discover a new batch of dead animals lying stiff on the ground.
-And for those that were still alive, they lifelessly stood still among their dead companions, staring with their black and unfocused pupils as usual, snorting hot steamy breaths.
-The speed that the corpses decay were strikingly fast.
+Every morning when farmers went into the barn that held all the animals, they would discover a new batch of dead animals lying stiff on the ground.
+And for those that were still alive, they stood still among their dead companions, staring with their black and unfocused pupils as usual, snorting hot steamy breaths.
+The speed that the corpses were decaying was strikingly fast.
 It was early winter already, and windows had thin layers of frost on them, yet within half a day the flesh would blister, have liquid burst out of them, and rot.
-Countless numbers of maggots busy themselves into and out of the rotted flesh.
+Countless numbers of maggots would busy themselves into and out of the rotten flesh.
 Sticky and greasy white dots looked garish within the blood stained red.

-The sights of shadow creatures were reported not long after animals started to die.
+The sightings of shadow creatures were reported not long after animals started to die.
 People went through a stage when they were panicking, because the creatures came out of nowhere and went into nowhere.
 They dashed through small alleys and narrow streets in the city, leaving a fast passing shadowy impression.
-But when people walk close, they would discover nothing on the snow.
+But when people walked close, they would discover nothing on the snow.
 No marks or traces would be left behind.
 Everyone was saying that they were ghosts, dead spirits, that they were revenge angels sent to make the human race extinct.
-However, a few weeks had passed, and though they were increasing in numbers, increasing in times that they were seen, they seem not to have any intent in contacting with human.
+However, a few weeks had passed, and though they were increasing in numbers, increasing in times that they were seen, they seemed not to have any intent in contacting with humans.
 They were just there, being themselves and moving around.
 So people relaxed and treat them as though they were yet another things presenting in this world, nothing special to be mindful about.
-Naming them creatures, were only because they could run, could make actions.
+Naming them ‘creatures’, was only because they could run, could make actions.

 The first time that I met Cai was at the age of nine.
-At the time that mom had died just a year ago.
+At that time Mom had died just a year earlier.
 I was sweeping the floor when I heard footsteps near the door.
-The strong mid-noon sunlight poured in with an unreserved manner, and for a time a saw two figures at the door, one large and one small.
+The strong mid-noon sunlight poured in with an unreserved manner, and for a time I saw two figures at the door, one large and one small.
 I thought I saw it wrong at first, and when the shadows blotted the sunlight and walked towards me, I saw that next to Dad who was not supposed to be home until night after he had finished working, stood a boy.
-He was lightly taller than me with a thin frame.
+He was slightly taller than me with a thin frame.
 His face was lowered so I couldn’t see his impression.
-Except for squeezed my eyes hard I didn’t know how else to react.
-I had never seen a person this closely besides my parents.
-All the others I could only see afar from the city border when we went there in the exchange season.
-Dad did not explain much, only said that his name was Cai, and that I should call him my older brother from now.
+Except for squeezing my eyes hard I didn’t know how else to react.
+I had never seen a person this closely before besides my parents.
+All the others I could only see from a distance at the city border when we went there in the exchange season.
+Dad did not explain much, only said that his name was Cai, and that I should call him my older brother from now on.
 Only after a long time did I find out that Cai was actually three months younger than me.

-“Dad, how many died again?”
-I yelled at the barn, standing at the empty space at the back of it.
-I was digging a pit with Cai, and even though I was wearing gloves, I was experiencing piercing pain in them due to the weather.
+“Dad, how many have died again?”
+I yelled at the barn, standing at the empty space behind it.
+I was digging a pit with Cai, and even though I was wearing gloves, I was experiencing piercing pain in my hands due to the weather.
 We needed to bury the newly dead animals as soon as possible, or else it would be like the first time when we had a maggot explosion, and two nearby animals were eaten alive.

-Dad, over a layer of thick linen, dragged a dead animal out with both of his hands, leaving a bloody path the width of the animal in the snow field behind him.
-Pieces of skin with hair were rubbed off and had stuck on the path.
+Dad, through a layer of thick linen, dragged a dead animal out of the barn with both hands, leaving a bloody path the width of the animal in the snow behind him.
+Pieces of skin and hair were rubbed off and had stuck on the path.

 “Almost ten. ”

 It had been almost a month since the animals started to die.
-At this rate, we would have no living animals left before the next season comes.
+At this rate, we would have no living animals left before the next season came.

-I turned and looked at Cai cautiously, and as expected he had a terrible rage on his face.
+I turned and looked at Cai cautiously, and as expected he had a terrible enraged expression on his face.

 “Bastards!
 It’s not our fault yet they wouldn’t give us any explanations.
 What a bunch of bastards!”
-Cai balanced his body on the crutches under his arms, and dug into the pit with all of his strength as though to let off his anger.
-The shovel made loud scratching sounds with the gravel.
+Cai balanced on the crutches under his arms, and dug into the pit with all of his strength as though to let off his anger.
+The shovel made loud scratching sounds on the gravel.

 Today was the first day that Cai was able to be outside of the house.
-He stayed in bed for two weeks to nurture his broken leg.
-Two weeks ago, the mailman delivered a letter from the city, which not only did not explain why the animals had died, but wrote with a threatening tone that if we failed to submit the assigned amount of meat and milk in the spring, our supplies would be cancelled for the next season.
+He had stayed in bed for two weeks to nurture his broken leg.
+Two weeks earlier, the mailman had delivered a letter from the city, which not only did not explain why the animals had died, but wrote with a threatening tone that if we failed to submit the assigned amount of meat and milk in the spring, our supplies would be cancelled for the next season.
 Cai, couldn’t bear the rage, ignored Dad’s interception and the law and went to the border of the city looking for an explanation.
 Half kneeling on the ground, Cai crawled his way back home.
 It was already nighttime, and Dad and I had been looking for him anxiously at the door.
-Suddenly the rice field in front of the house started to stir up.
-We ran over, and saw that both of him hands were mingled.
-Bare feet, with one leg, losing half of the tube of the pants, dragging at an awkward angle behind him.
-All the toes and the knee were revealing white bones inside.
+Suddenly the rice stocks in front of the house started to stir.
+We ran over, and saw that both of his hands were mangled.
+Bare feet, with one leg losing half of the leg of the pants, dragged at an awkward angle behind him.
+All the toes and the knee revealed white bones inside.
 His mouth was filled with white foam.
 We lifted him back into the house, and dealt with the wounds as best as we could.
-It was fortunate that thought he was badly injured, the bleeding was not so severe, and that it wasn’t snowing that much, so he was able to survive after all.
-During the time the city delivered news to us once, and briefly mentioned the shadow creatures that had been spotted in the city.
+It was fortunate that though he was badly injured, the bleeding was not so severe, and that it wasn’t snowing that much, so he was able to survive after all.
+During that time the city delivered news to us once, and briefly mentioned the shadow creatures that had been spotted in the city.

-I grabbed a handful of gravel and watched them fell through my finger slits.
-The structure of this world, because of an environment mutation fifty years ago, almost collapsed entirely.
+I grabbed a handful of gravel and watched them fall through my fingers.
+The structure of this world, because of an environment mutation fifty years before, almost collapsed entirely.
 All the plants died in the mutation, except for this mutated rice field that separated the cities.
-Almost within one night, innumerable rice straws boomed out.
+Almost within one night, innumerable rice straws blossomed out.
 They broke through concrete and pitch, occupied rivers and seas.
-They engulfed almost everything, and turned everywhere they grew grey shovel.
-Before human could took any action, they already shrank and split the continents into small pieces of lonely cities, stuck inside of the grand field.
-Almost all the animals had died too, except for some farm animals that lived highly industrialized lives, and were stripped away their identities as living beings.
+They engulfed almost everything, and turned everywhere into grey gravel.
+Before human could take any action, they had already shrunk and split the continents into small pieces of lonely cities, stuck inside of the grand field.
+Almost all the animals had died too, except for some farm animals that lived highly industrialized lives, and were stripped away from their identities as living beings.
 They were only raised as resources for meat and milk and they had survived.
-Now we simply call them animals.
-Animals have the combined genes of pig, cow, horse and sheep, and they all have two sets of reproductive systems and breasts.
+Now we simply called them animals.
+Animals had the combined genes of pig, cow, horse and sheep, and they all had two sets of reproductive systems and breasts.
 They were sexually mature at the time of birth.
-Now they were moved away from the cities where resources were scarce, and got assigned to peasants to be raised.
+Now they were moved away from the cities where resources were scarce, and got assigned to farmers to be raised.
 They gained back some of the rights as living beings this way, though it was a pity the animals had already lost emotions or reactions that living beings should have.
-They mostly live in a numb status.
+They mostly live in a numb state.
 They ate rice when it was time to eat, were milked when it was time to be milked, and showed the back of their necks without resistance when it was time to be killed.

 Right in front of my eyes, his eyes grew huge with terror, quickly exposing large areas of the white of his eyes.
 The force coming from the muscle beneath his skin pulled his mouth open sideways and revealed his back teeth and gums, like a horrifying smile.

-Cai’s face became increasingly twisted, and his reddened white of his eyes started to leak large drops of tears.
-He clenched his hands into fists in front of his chest, and rice grains sank deeply into his palm with his fingers.
+Cai’s face became increasingly twisted, and the reddened white of his eyes started to leak large drops of tears.
+He clenched his hands into fists in front of his chest, and rice grains sank deeply into his palm.
 He started to pant heavily.
 Drool trickled down his lips.
-I burst into tears with a loud noise.
+I burst into tears with a loud cry.